Madrigal v. Quilligan: Ruling

 In an unpublished opinion, the Judge sided with the County Hospital, citing that the doctors had the interest of the patients in mind when deciding to pursue these procedures and that the doctors did not do anything wrong.
 He conveyed that the procedure was not objectionable if a physician believed that a tubal ligation could improve a perceived overpopulation problem, as long as said physician did not try to "overpower the will of his patients."
 Additionally, Judge Curtis asserted that there was just a breakdown in communication between the doctors and patients.
-Furthermore, he believed he could not charge doctors of sterilizing without consent because many of the women literally signed the consent forms.
+Furthermore, he believed he could not charge doctors of sterilizing without consent because many of the women signed the consent forms.
 He also ruled that the women's emotional breakdowns after sterilization were caused by their inability to give birth and raise a big family, which is an important part of their Latina culture, and not by the sterilization itself.
 In the end, he believed that the women were at fault and it was their cultural background that heightened the supposed trauma that they experienced.